vamisola/simple-recipe-react/README.md

+# It is a simple React Recipe App

+- initialized with Create React App
+- then simple styling using Flexbox

+How to use:

+- git clone this repo
+- cd to the app
+- npm install
+- npm start

+Thanks!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>